Autostronomy/AutoProf/README.md

     #!/wherever/your/python3/is/installed
     ```

 For other issues contact connor.stone@queensu.ca for help.
-The code has been tested on Linux Mint and Mac machines.
+The code has been tested on Linux and Mac machines.

 # Using AutoProf